-Service charges: what you need to know
+Service charge: what you need to know

 Service charges are charges for services you receive to the communal areas of your building or estate.
 All residents contribute to the cost of maintaining these spaces.